NSCNA/meeting-minutes/20250107_general/20250107_nscna_minutes.md

 **7:20 PM:**
 Kat describes the impact of hosting events open to the whole community.
 Josh is thanking Clarissa for her 2 years of service to the neighborhood.
 Josh describes the "Oral History Project" started by Adam Powell, which is still ongoing.
 Josh Conrad gives his statement for Board of Directors.
 Val Benavidez has lived in the neighborhood since 2010.
 We are discussing pets, including "cookie" a funloving "catdog".
 Val is happy to involve with leadership and political engagement.
 Elio Benavidez introduces himself.
 Erin Thompson is a candidate for Board of Directors.
 Erin is a Realtor and project management with an interior designer.
 Erin was involved in the cover photo project for Treviso.
 Erin enjoys walking her dog at Pillow.

 **7:29 PM:**
 Josh seeks any objections to the nominated slate of candidates.
 Hearing none, we declare the candidates as elected.

 **7:34 PM:**
 Treasurer report-- there were no printouts tonight, but Josh and John indicated that the finances are on track with budgets.
 Kat is giving the Social Committee report, including a summary of the Luminaria event.
+Kat has said the neighborhood has been very friendly and social, and praises the kindness of Pam and Bernadette (sp?) who often walk their dog around the neighborhood.

+**7:41 PM:**
+Deborah is describing media committee, and describes a new advertiser.
+Deborah describes the Emergency Preparedness Popup coming up at the local library formerly known as North Village.

+**7:46 PM:**
+Josh describes efforts to make membership more efficient, including technology efforts.
+Josh describes a somewhat dormant Bylaws Committee, which is usually only needed when changes are desired or when we want to verify that we are adhering to existing bylaws.
+Development Committee is mentioned.
+Community Garden is autonomous, there are plots available in the Garden.

+**7:49 PM:**
+Josh makes call for open forum.
+Motion to adjourn is seconded.
+Question is asked about Austin Neighborhood Council (ANC).
+Meeting is ended.